global-asp/asp-source/en/0054_how-tortoises-nose-became-crooked.md

-# How tortoise’s nose became crooked
+# How tortoise's nose became crooked

 ##
 Once upon a time,

 Tortoise and Squirrel were very close friends.

-One day, Squirrel said to Tortoise, “My friend, we have no money, but market day is getting close.
+One day, Squirrel said to Tortoise, "My friend, we have no money, but market day is getting close.

-What business can we do to make some money?”
+What business can we do to make some money?"

 ##
-Tortoise responded, “You know I can make clay plates.
-I want you to join me in making plates to sell.”
-“Okay my friend, tomorrow evening I will join you to make the plates,” Squirrel said.
+Tortoise responded, "You know I can make clay plates.
+I want you to join me in making plates to sell."
+"Okay my friend, tomorrow evening I will join you to make the plates," Squirrel said.

 ##
 On the day of the market,